Climate and SDG Impacts

 Households in Sichuan traditionally use either coal or firewood as cooking fuel.
 This does not only cause carbon dioxide emissions from fossil fuels, but also severe air pollution.
 Several studies have shown that this air pollution causes severe health risks and can reduce average life expectancy significantly.
 In contrast, reducing the dependancy on coal and firewood and replacing it with clean fuel like biogas can improve the situation especially of women and children considerably.

 As this programme provides clean cooking fuel and reduces the consumption of both coal and firewood, the positive effect is even higher than can be seen from mere emission reduction data.
 Because firewood in Sichuan is renewable biomass and its reduced consumption does not have an impact on climate change, we do not calculate it.
-However, what we do calculate is the reduction in coal consumption.
-So far, our programme has avoided the combustion of around 3 million t coal:

 Improved Sanitation (SDG 6 – Clean Water and Sanitation and SDG 3 – Good Health and Well-Being)